Skip to main content

 Growth Hormone Axis Optimization

-A common area of age-related decline is the production of human (HGH), a master hormone secreted by the pituitary gland that influences cellular regeneration, metabolism, and body composition.
+A common area of age-related decline is the production of human growth hormone (HGH), a master hormone secreted by the pituitary gland that influences cellular regeneration, metabolism, and body composition.
 Direct replacement with synthetic HGH can be effective, yet it can also override the body’s natural regulatory systems, leading to a shutdown of endogenous production.

 Growth hormone peptide therapy offers a more nuanced approach.
 It uses secretagogues, which are compounds that stimulate the pituitary to secrete its own HGH, thereby preserving the natural, pulsatile rhythm of its release.